 - Dangerous loading anticipated

-Except for last three points, each point is given a score of 2.
-Last three points are given score of 1.
+Except for the last three points, each point is given a score of 2.
+Last three points are given a score of 1.

 A positive score of more than 5 indicates instability.

 Following x-rays show an example of instability.

-The xray above and below are of 38 years old lady who suffered from chronic neck pain.
-Her routine xray of cervical spine revealed a kyphotic deformity at C4-C5 level.
+The x-ray above and below are of 38 years old lady who suffered from chronic neck pain.
+Her routine x-ray of the cervical spine revealed a kyphotic deformity at C4-C5 level.
 Flexion and extension views were done.
 While the deformity got corrected in extension view, it got exaggerated in flexion suggesting dynamic cervical spine instability.

 Stretch Test For Cervical Spine Instability